 This “Third Wave” coffee spot serves up a rustic menu that includes toasted focaccias, home-made dips, pastas, bangers and mash — all comforting, all yummy for the tum-tum.
 A highlight: its signature alcholic milkshakes (just don’t let kiddo have too much of a taste).

 9 One-North Gateway, One-North Residence, #01-51, 138643

 If you are one of the lucky ones who can afford to cafe-hop on a weekday, you can try going Long Black Cafe — it only opens Monday to Friday, 8 a.m. to 8 p.m.
-If you do, its the brews that is purported as a must-try for caffeine connoisseurs, as they are crafted by a custom made Kees Spirit coffee maker from Holland (the first in SG).
+If you do, its the brews that is purported as a must-try for caffeine connoisseurs, as they are crafted by a custom-made Kees van der Westen Spirit coffee maker from Holland.
 While you are a-sipping a-cuppa here, you can also tuck into Western fare such as Truffle Cream Chicken Pasta, Salmon Baked Rice or The LB Special Bee Burger made with grilled homemade beef patties.

 20 Biopolis Way, Centros Block, #01-02, 138668